MangoTheCat/blog_strictly/README.md

 Unfortunately it looks like the evidence doesn’t support my hypothesis that the Charleston is more favourably marked.
 Maybe all that swivelling is harder than it looks.
+Faye and Giovanni did undeniably do an excellent job with their, perfect scoring, [Sound of Music Charleston](https://youtu.be/55z6IrL8k0Q).
 What we did find is that the Cha Cha Cha might score lower.
 Although that’s most likely because it’s seen as an easier dance for.
 Well.
-People like
+People like Quentin.
-Quentin.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Da_zxblfGoI?start=126" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen>